 Music Bucket List

 30. Build a Classical Music Library.
-Although building a classical musical library can be daunting at first–after all, the genre of classical music spans over 600 years–you can start small.
+Although, at first, building a classical music library can be daunting–after all, the genre of classical music spans over 600 years–you can start small.
 Find a reliable list of the top 10 classical music CDs.
 Another approach is to find a list of the top ten classical music composers, and look for the best CD for each one.
 You can then gradually build from there until your collection includes at least 100 of the best classical music recordings of all time.

 31. Learn to Read Sheet Music.
 Music is written on five parallel lines which are a called a staff.
 In addition, notes are small bits of sound, similar to a syllable in spoken language.
 The up and down axis of the staff tells the musician the pitch of the note–or, what note to play.
 The left to right axis tells the performer the rhythm of the note–or, when to play it.

 Pitches are named after the first 7 letters of the alphabet: A, B, C, D, E, F and G. On the staff, every line, and every space between the lines, represents a separate pitch.
 Some more elements that you need to know in order to be able to read music are clefs, beat, bar lines, and time signature.

 32. Sing Karaoke.
 Karaoke is a form of entertainment in which amateur singers sing along with recorded music–with the voice of the lead singer taken out–and a microphone.
 The music is typically a well-known song.
 The lyrics usually appear on a screen to help guide the singer.
 There are karaoke bars and lounges all over the US, as well as Asia and other parts of the world.